 According to the theory, heat will move from a hot surface to a cold surface (2) .
 If that’s the case, you need to increase the number of hot surfaces to slow down the transfer.
 The “hot surface” here will be the food.

 If you cook a lot of food, just make sure to store it in a big container.
 When you get to the party venue, the food will keep itself warm.

 Unlike most outdoor parties, you will have an easier time keeping food warm inside of your house.
 Most of the kitchen appliances will be able to do this task, even a dishwasher.

 That is why I have come up with a list of kitchen appliances that will help you with warming up food.
 Let’s take a look:

 It is one of the oldest and most common kitchen appliances around the world.
 However, the earliest version of the modern oven first appeared in the 17th, patented by James Sharp.

 The oven has many uses, including grilling, baking, and even searing.
 However, not many people know that an oven can be used to reheat food as well.
+It’s also a great way to retain rotisserie chicken’s warmth.
 And I’m here to show you how:

 Step 1: Preheat The Oven For 10 Minutes At 200ºF/93ºC

 First, you need to preheat the oven in preparation for the food.
 Ten minutes is usually the perfect time to wait.